Rensvandeschoot/Tutorials/multilevel/Tutorial-BRMS.md

 &nbsp;

 ## First and Second Level Predictors with Random Slopes (1)
 We also want to include random slopes.
 In the third column of Table 2.1, both predictor variables from level 1 (sex and extraversion) have random slopes.
 To accomplish this in BRMS just add the variables for which we want to add random slopes to the random part of the input.
-This means that "(1|class)" becomes "(1+sex+extrav |class)"
+This means that `(1|class)` becomes `(1 + sex + extrav | class)`

 ```r